Shelby

 • Mostly Text?
 Most everyday printing—forms, school work, shipping labels—looks great in black and white.
 A monochrome laser is fast and cheap to run.

-You can always keep a photo service or a small photo printer for occasional pictures, and use a monochrome laser for daily documents.
+You can always keep an inkjet photo for occasional pictures, and use a monochrome laser for daily documents.

 Extra Tips & Useful Features